Framing your basement walls is the first phase of learning how to finish a basement. I do love the smell of lumber dust on a cool fall morning.

 - Not sure where to start?
 Check out the getting started page.

-- Would you prefer HD videos on how to frame basement walls instead?
+- Would you prefer step by step videos on framing basement walls instead

 Hi Jason,